A Positive Company Culture is Worth It

 If You’ve Got It, Keep It

 Let’s say you’ve worked hard to improve your culture to the point where you can be proud of how things truly get done in your organization.
-The known and unspoken values and assumptions that drive key business practices and behaviors are in sync with the high values you hold dear and with the strategic direction you are heading.
+The known and unspoken corporate values and assumptions that drive key business practices and behaviors are in sync across the company and are aligned with the strategic direction you are heading.

 We know that company cultures, regardless of their strength, progress and change over time.
-So it is your challenge to see that your positive company culture stays aligned with your strategy, and your talent, keeps true to your high standards of behavior and continues to be that critical variable that can set you apart from the competition.
+So it is your challenge to see that your positive company culture stays aligned with your strategy and to ensure that your talent keeps true to your high standards of behavior.
+This combination sets you up to perform at your peak.

 7 Threats to a Positive Company Culture